 - 10.4.1.
 Purpose and Findings.
 Accessory dwellings are an important means by which persons can provide separate and affordable housing for elderly, single-parent, and multi-generational family situations.
 This section permits the development of a small dwelling unit separate and accessory to a principal residence.
 Design standards are established to ensure that accessory dwelling units are located, designed and constructed in such a manner that, to the maximum extent feasible, the appearance of the property is consistent with the zoning district in which the structure is located. - 10.4.2.
 Applicability.
 This section applies to any accessory dwelling unit located in a building whether or not attached to the principal dwelling.
-Accessory dwelling units must be clearly incidental and subordinate to the use of the principal dwelling.
-Accessory dwelling units are permissible only: (a) where permitted by the Use Matrix; and (b) where constructed and maintained in compliance with the this §10.4.
+Accessory dwelling units shall be clearly incidental and subordinate to the use of the principal dwelling.
+Accessory dwelling units are permissible only: (a) where permitted by the Use Matrix; and (b) where constructed and maintained in compliance with this §10.4. - 10.4.2.1.

-10.4.2.1.
-Occupancy.

-- 1. Only immediate family members may occupy the principal dwelling unit and the accessory dwelling unit. - 2.
-The property owner shall execute an affidavit that the accessory dwelling unit is accessory to the principal dwelling unit and that the owner will at all times comply with the provisions of this § 10.4.
-This affidavit shall be recorded with the County Clerk. - 10.4.2.2.
 Number Permitted.
-Only one accessory dwelling unit shall be permitted per legal lot of record. - 10.4.2.3.
+Only one accessory dwelling unit shall be permitted per legal lot of record. - 10.4.2.2.
 Size.
 The heated area of the accessory dwelling unit shall not exceed the lesser of: (a) fifty percent (50%) of the building footprint of the principal residence; or (b) 1,200 square feet.

-10.4.2.4.
+10.4.2.3.
 Building and Site Design.

 - 1. In order to maintain the architectural design, style, appearance, and character of the main building as a single-family residence, the accessory dwelling unit shall be of the same architectural style and of the same exterior materials as the principal dwelling. - 2.
 An accessory dwelling shall not exceed one story in height and may not exceed the height of the principal dwelling unit. - 3.
 An accessory dwelling shall be accessed through the same driveway as the principal residence.
-There shall be no separate curb cut or driveway for the accessory dwelling. - 4.
-A manufactured home shall not be considered to be an accessory dwelling. - 10.4.2.5.
+There shall be no separate curb cut or driveway for the accessory dwelling. - 10.4.2.4.
 Utilities.
 Water and electricity for the accessory dwelling unit shall be shared with the principal residence.
 Liquid waste disposal shall be in common with the principal residence; however, if the principal residence is on a septic system, then any modifications to the system to accommodate the accessory dwelling unit shall be approved by NMED.